Scratch (2001 film): Rockit

 In the second chapter, Mix Master Mike shares his first experience with scratch through the 1984 Grammy Awards with Herbie Hancock & Grand Mixer DXT.
 This is the evolution of a new hip-hop transmitted from DJs to DJs.

 DJ QBert explains how turntables function, describing each part.
 He compares it to "talking".
 When Mix Master Mike scratched with DJ QBert, they used their scratching to communicate together.
 They describe it as an art and a form of intelligence.
 Other artists describe the popularity it had in the 1980s amongst youth at parties and battles.
 Many of them achieved fame through their talent in battles.
 Some of them made the existence of the DJ without the MC possible.
-This chapter features DJ Marz, DJ Eddie Def, DJ Cue, DJ Quest (Bullet Proof Space Travelors), Billy Jam, Dave Paul, DJ Relm, DJ Flare, DJ Shadow, Apollo, and Rob Swift (X-ecutioners).
+This chapter features DJ Marz, DJ Eddie Def, DJ Cue, DJ Quest (Bullet Proof Space Travelors), Billy Jam, DJ Dave Paul, DJ Relm, DJ Flare, DJ Shadow, Apollo, and Rob Swift (X-ecutioners).